 Health benefit #1: Almonds may help lower LDL cholesterol

 Many of us know about the perils of high cholesterol.
 It’s a key risk factor in conditions such as heart disease.
 Cholesterol gets a bad rap, but not all types are dangerous.

 Most of the cholesterol found in our body is of the LDL variety.
 This type of cholesterol can raise your risk of heart disease and stroke.
 Over time, it can accumulate on the walls of your blood vessels.
 This can cause the vessels to narrow, preventing blood from getting to the heart.
 The blockage that’s created can ultimately cause angina or a heart attack.

 Our bodies also produce small amounts of HDL cholesterol.
 Believe it or not, this type of cholesterol can actually help improve heart health and ward off cardiovascular disease.
 It absorbs LDL cholesterol and assists the liver in flushing it from the body.

 Research shows that almonds contains good fats that may help lower your LDL cholesterol levels:

 - A 2010 study fed 65 adult participants with prediabetes a diet that derived 20 percent of its calories from almonds.
 At the end of the 16-week study, the participants on the almond diet had experienced a clinically significant decrease in LDL cholesterol levels.

 - In another study, participants were put on an eating plan that included 1.5 ounces of almonds per day, and this caused them to experience a drop in total LDL cholesterol.
-Notably, almonds achieved this without lowering the levels of beneficial HDL cholesterol.
+Notably, these nuts achieved this without lowering the levels of beneficial HDL cholesterol.

-This makes the almond a heart-healthy food that can lower cholesterol.
-Eat at least a handful of almonds each week to help maintain satisfactory cholesterol levels.
+This makes this nut a heart-healthy food that can lower cholesterol.
+Eat at least a handful each week to help maintain satisfactory cholesterol levels.

 Health benefit #2: Almonds may help prevent cancer